Search

 This section explores about the very important topic of neighbouring languages.
 Depending on the border region you live and work in, they may be of different importance.
 But nevertheless, communication and mutual understanding with neighbours are essential – this is particularly evident today, for example when neighbours need to communicate about important cross-border issues or when refugees from a neighbour country seek shelter and safety.
 In any case, speaking and understanding the neighbouring language(s) is a huge asset for working and living in a border region.
 Hence, neighbouring language didactics is of special importance in cross-border vocational language education contexts.
 But what are neighbouring languages and how can they be integrated in class?

-What is a neighbouring language
+What is a neighbouring language?

 The definitions of neighbouring languages, or also called neighbour languages, commonly used in research are based on proximity as a key aspect.
 Here, either the geographical proximity of neighbour countries or the kinship of languages are highlighted as the most important aspects.